emmanuelrondeau/qwery2/README.md

 If you don't already have a code editor to work with this repository, I recommend [VS Codium](https://vscodium.com).
 We also have some helpers for VS Cod(ium) that suggests extensions you should install, to make your development experience better (and in my opinion, actually usable).

+> [!tip]
+> As of April 5, 2025, the latest (0.14.13) Tailwind CSS IntelliSense extension is broken, and you may not get autofill while trying to edit Tailwind classes.
+To fix this, you may need to install 0.14.11.
+>
+> See https://github.com/tailwindlabs/tailwindcss-intellisense/issues/1033#issuecomment-2754371774 for more info.

 ### Maintenance

 - To upgrade the container dependencies, run `devbox update`